MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-delta-lake.md

 1. To enable analytics and other capabilities, select **Attributes**.
 The Manage attributes page displays.
 Select **Data profiling** for the whole entity or for specific attributes and then select **Done**.
 By default, no entity is enabled for data profiling.

+1. To enable an incremental refresh:

+   1. Review the attributes.
+Make sure a date attribute is set up with a dateTime **Data format** and a Calendar.Date **Semantic type**.
+   1. Edit the entity.

+   1. Select the **Incremental refresh** checkbox.

+   1. Select a date timestamp.

 1. Select **Save**.
 The **Data sources** page opens showing the new data source in **Refreshing** status.

 ## Edit a Deltabricks delta lake storage data source